 In the comments of a satirical defence of Jenner’s new brand (see below) posted to Instagram by a large meme account, the debate continued.
 Some users opined the brand would benefit Mexico, rather than take away from it, and called the outrage around it petty.

 “In Mexico we have real problems.
-No time for ‘i’m offended’ snowflake bullshit.
+No time for ‘i’m offended’ snowflake BS.
 She made a tequila, cool, she’s bringing in more jobs to my country.
 Period.”

 View this post on Instagram